dsyer/spring-boot-memory-blog/README.md

 ### Deploy another application

-Trough heap consumption goes up a bit (above 50MB) and metaspace is up to 55MB.
+If we add another copy of the same application to the Tomcat container, trough heap consumption goes up a bit (above 50MB) and metaspace is up to 55MB.
 Under load heap usage jumps to 250MB or so, but always seems to be reclaimable.

-Add some more apps.
+Then we add some more apps.
 With six apps deployed the metaspace is up to 115MB and total non-heap to 161MB.
 This is consistent with what we saw for a single app: each one costs us about 20MB non-heap memory.
 Heap usage hits 400MB under load, so this doesn't go up proportionally (however it is being managed from above, so maybe that's not surprising).
 The trough of heap usage is up to about 130MB, so the cumulative effect of adding apps on the heap is visible there (about 15MB per app).

 When we constrain Tomcat to the same amount of heap that the six apps would have in our vanilla embedded launch (`-Xmx192m`) the heap under